boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ***Line Type***

-You can select line type by the `Line Type` dropdown option(Linear, Exponential, Logarithmic, Power, and Polynomial).
+You can select the line type by the `Line Type` dropdown option (Linear, Exponential, Logarithmic, Power, and Polynomial).

 ***Line Color***